yasser-ch/AndroidBehaviorAnalysis/README.md

 The application architecture uses a **Python/Flask** backend for signal collection, anomaly detection, and LLM orchestration, with a static **HTML/JS** SOC dashboard as the frontend.
 Communication with the Android device is done via **ADB (Android Debug Bridge)**.
+All AI inference runs locally via **Ollama (phi3)** — no data leaves the machine.

+---

 ## Features